Skip to main content

 Clinicians join a telehealth visit, start recording, collect verbal responses, then generate a digital form for verification and submission.

-Discover Suki-defined templates via the medical form templates API, bind template choices in session context, and retrieve structured instances after processing.
+Discover Suki-defined templates via the Medical form templates API, bind template choices in session context, and retrieve structured instances after processing.

 API versioning